bump-sh/docs/src/_product-updates/2025-09-15-custom-meta-tags.md

 </head>
 ````

 You can apply it at different levels of your API definition: root, topic, operation, ...
-[Learn more about it in our help center](/help/specification-support/meta-tags/)
+[See the full list in our help center](/help/specification-support/meta-tags/)

 Any feedback or requests?
 Don't hesitate to reach out at [hello@bump.sh](mailto:hello@bump.sh)!